taiaburbd/traffic-ss/README.md

 Green light > go if the way is clear

 Each traffic light has a timer that indicates the time remaining before the traffic light changes from green to yellow, yellow to red, or red to green.

+Base on <a href="https://towardsdatascience.com/traffic-intersection-simulation-using-pygame-689d6bd7687a" target="_blank">Traffic Intersection Simulation using Pygame<a/> system,